strangebuzz/phpquiz/README.txt

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

-* Added the Twitter poll results?
+* Added the Twitter poll results for each answzer?
-* Add a poll uuid?
+* Add a question uuid?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?